 Three Nutrition Activities for Preschoolers

 These activities are crazy simple, require no prep at all, yet they are super effective.
+All you will need are some grocery ads from your local newspaper.

 Teach Healthy vs. “Sometimes” Foods

 Start by teaching your preschooler the different between healthy foods and “sometimes” foods.
 I like this approach better than teaching healthy versus unhealthy because when we refer to foods as being unhealthy that gives the impression that we should never, ever eat them.
-But, is it really all that bad to have fries and a burger once a month, or to indulge in a slice of birthday cake at a party?

-So, instead I teach my kids and preschoolers that there are healthy foods that we can eat as much of as we want.
+Instead I teach my kids and preschoolers that there are healthy foods that we can eat as much of as we want.
 Namely, fruits and vegetables.
 At the dinner table, I tell my own kids they are always welcome to have seconds on salad, green beans, or whatever our main veggie is.

-But then there are “sometimes” foods.
 Sometimes foods are things that are ok to eat in moderation and always with a parent’s permission.
 Examples include popsicles, cheesy crackers, and all forms of sweet treats like candy and cake.

-Now, my own definition of a “sometimes” food is bound to be different from another mother’s.
 So, ask yourself this question, “It’s 5:30 pm and dinner is in 1/2 an hour.
 Am I ok with my kid filling up on ___ and not eating his dinner?”
 For me, I don’t care if my kids fill up on carrots or bananas or really any other vegetable of fruit before dinner.
 I do care if they fill up on butter crackers or cheese sticks before dinner.

 Look Through Holiday Food Ads with Your Preschooler

 My kids love, and I mean love, looking through the holiday food ads.
 They are brightly colored and the paper is shiny, and my kids love to anticipate what we could prepare for our Thanksgiving meal.
-They love to give me their two cents.

 This is also an activity I love to do with my preschoolers each year.
 After discussing what healthy and sometimes foods are, we search the ads, as a class, for foods that fall into each category.